BBB Tip: Five reasons your small business website needs HTTPS encryption

 Reason #3: Improve your ranking on Google search

-You want your business’s website to be noticed when your customers use their preferred search engine to access to web.
+You want your business’s website to be noticed when your customers use their preferred search engine to access the web.
 As it turns out, Google uses HTTPS as a ranking signal in its search engine.
 Broadly speaking, this means HTTPS-encrypted websites are prioritized on Google search (compared with websites that are not).
 Making your website HTTPS encrypted will help ensure your customers can locate your business’s website when they need to.

 HTTPS prevents certain bad actors from observing your customers’ browsing behavior.
 In the absence of HTTPS, a bad actor can use a variety of technologies to spy on a user and intercept their data when they access your company’s website.